darklaunch/darklaunch.com/blog/2009/03/11/use-7zip-as-default-zip-file-manager-set-7zip-as-default-open-with-7zip.md

         <div>
             anonymous &ndash; Feb 11, 2013
             <div>
-                <p>No it did not.
-I have downloaded 7-Zip, but it is not showing as a default option, or as an option to even use.</p>
+No it did not.
+I have downloaded 7-Zip, but it is not showing as a default option, or as an option to even use.
             </div>
         </div>
     </li>